Eco-Song

-Eco-Song is a theme album by Donovan.
+Eco-Song is a theme album by Scottish singer songwriter Donovan.
 It is a compilation album of 21 songs taken from his catalog and described as "climate change songs".
 The album, which was mastered at Estudi 1 in Llevant, Majorca, is ascribed to "Donovan & Linda", giving co-credit to Donovan's wife and muse, Linda Lawrence.
 Eco-Song is dedicated to climate change activist Greta Thunberg.
 The songs are intended as the soundtrack for an opera by Donovan and Sebastian Dean, to be titled Slow Down World, based on the plot of four young students in Cork involved in a climate strike.

 Donovan's plans to take the album on tour did not materialize due to the COVID-19 pandemic, but his performances at Cadogan Hall on 12 October 2020 included selections from the album.